deeplearning4j/deeplearning4j/mnist-tutorial.md

 # MNIST for Deep-Belief Networks

 MNIST is a good place to begin exploring image recognition.

-The first step is to take an image from the dataset and binarize it, which means converting its pixels from continuous gray scale to ones and zeros.
-A useful rule of thumb is that every gray-scale pixel with a value higher than 35 becomes a 1, while the rest are set to 0.
+The first step is to take an image from the dataset and binarize it; i.e. convert its pixels from continuous gray scale to ones and zeros.
+Typically, every gray-scale pixel with a value higher than 35 becomes a 1, while the rest are set to 0.
 The MNIST dataset iterator class does that.

 The [MnistDataSetIterator](../doc/org/datasets/iterator/impl/MnistDataSetIterator.html) does this for you.